 A Shabbat Havurah can be pretty much anything you want it to be—it could even be something you’re already doing!

-Want to gather with wine lovers?
+Want to gather with other wine lovers?
 Play board games over snacks and beer?
+Create a Shabbat dinner group?
 Study Jewish texts on Shabbat afternoons?
 Sit on a bench schmoozing with other parents while your kids have fun in the playground?
-Take a walk in the park after services?
+Host a virtual Kiddush on Zoom after BJ services?

 Whatever the structure and content, all we ask is that Shabbat Havurot:

-- Build and deepen relationships by meeting at least 5 times on Shabbat over the course of the year
+- Build and deepen relationships by meeting at least 5 times over the course of a year, either on Shabbat or in preparation for Shabbat

 - Have a havurah leader (or co-leaders)